 The assessor will observe the apprentice undertaking work as part of their normal duties in the workplace and ask questions.
-The observation will be of the apprentice completing their usual work, and simulation is not permitted.
+The observation will be of the apprentice completing their usual work and simulation is not permitted.
 The assessor will only observe 1 apprentice at any one time.
-The observation with questions will be scheduled at least 2 weeks after gateway.
+Highfield must give the apprentice 2 weeks' notice of the observation with questioning.

 Apprentices must provide the independent assessor with a teaching information pack to provide context for the apprentice's observation at least 5 days before the observation with questioning.
 Evidence should be naturally occurring and be produced as part of the apprentice's typical working practice, in line with the expectations of their employer.
-All evidence should be anonymised prior to submission, and the employer's policies regarding the sharing of information must be followed.
+All evidence should be anonymised prior to submission and the employer's policies regarding the sharing of information must be followed.
 Evidence would typically include:

-- evidence of observation and assessment of children, and subsequent planning - risk assessments - evidence of support for significant transitions for a child or children - evidence of the intent, implementation and impact of the curriculum
+- evidence of observation and assessment of children and subsequent planning - risk assessments - evidence of support for significant transitions for a child or children - evidence of the intent, implementation and impact of the curriculum